 Shareholders equity (or just equity) represents the claim of owners against a company.
 It equals total assets minus total liabilities.

-Components of equity include Its components include capital contributed by owners, preferred shares, treasury shares, retained earnings, accumulated other comprehensive income, etc.
+Components of equity include capital contributed by owners, preferred shares, treasury shares, retained earnings, accumulated other comprehensive income, etc.

 Capital contributed by owners (common stock or issued capital) represents the amount paid by investors while purchasing the company’s shares who may or may not have a par value (also called stated value).

 Companies disclose the number of shares authorized, number of shares issued and the number of shares outstanding.